Upper bounds on charging power and tangible advantage in quantum batteries

+Does a significant energy space activity, given by $D_\mathrm{KL}(\bar p(n+1)||\bar p(n ))$, always mean better power?
+The answer is no, as illustrated by the following situations that arises because $I_E$ is blind to the energy scale of the problem.
 Consider a battery system-1 with two non-degenerate but very close energy levels with battery Hamiltonian: $H_B^1= $ with $\epsilon$ very small, and a battery-2 where $H_B^2= .$ The battery Hamiltonians differ only in their energy gap.
 We take the initial state in both systems to be $|1\rangle$ and charge them with the Hamiltonian: $H_C = \lambda \sigma_x.$ The time evolution operator for both systems is given by

 The state at time $t$ is:

 The population in each eigenstate is the same in both batteries and is given by $p_1(t)= \cos^2(\lambda t)$, and $p_0(t)= \sin^2(\lambda t).$ Then, expanding Eq. \ref{fi},

 $I_E$ is the same regardless of the energy scale.
 The energy transfer is minimal, $P(t) \sim \epsilon$, in battery-1 because $\epsilon$ is small.
 However, $I_E$ can be large because the populations are changing rapidly.
 On the other hand, $P(t) \sim 1$ in battery-2, and $I_E$ at any given time is the same as that of battery-1.